7 Top Landscaping Don'ts

 Don't let a big lawn suck your resources.
 A nice stand of lush grass is a time, water and nutrient glutton.
 Reduce the size of your lawn with landscape beds that feature attractive, low-maintenance perennials, shrubs and trees.

-Don't let ivy climb your house unless you're ready to do annual pruning.
-The ivy vines may be beautiful, but once established, they can cover windows, gutters and beyond.
+Don't let ivy or any other vine climb your house unless you're ready to do annual pruning.
+The vines may be beautiful, but once established, they can cover windows, gutters and beyond.
 They can also serve as bridges for pests, especially termites.
-And never let vines climb a frame house.
+And never let vines climb a frame (not brick-and-mortar) house.

 Don't plant trees too close to the house, and don't plant species that may overtake the yard or your home's proportions.